Turkesterone: Benefits, Side Effects & Results

 Turkesterone does not notably affect testosterone levels or bind to the androgen receptor, making it free of many anabolic steroid-induced side effects.

-Consequently, it does not cause notable fluctuations in blood pressure, prostate hypertrophy or virilization in women.
+Consequently, it does not cause notable fluctuations in blood pressure, prostate hypertrophy, or virilization in women.

 In the 2019 human study, researchers found that ecdysterone did not increase liver or kidney biomarkers.
 Thus, turkesterone is not hepatotoxic or nephrotoxic and may be taken safely for several months continuously.